 Authenticate FTP Users

-If you would like to let the authenticated users upload files, you should make some changes in the vsftpd.conf file.
+If you want to let the authenticated users upload files, you should make changes to the vsftpd.conf file.
 To make the changes, open the configuration file using the nano command:

 sudo nano /etc/vsftpd.conf